futpix/caravans-in-australia/content/review/75-Avan-Cruiseliner.md

   ogtitle: "Should I buy Cruiseliner by Avan?"
   ogdescription: "The Avan Cruiseliner is classed as Unknown Type, and sleeps 2-3 people.
 It is Made Overseas and comes in at 15 ft.
 It generally has No Bathroom or Toilet."
 categories: ["Avan"]
-tags: ["Sleeps 2-3", "15 ft", "Unknown Type", "No Bathroom or Toilet", "Folding roof", "Price Unknown"]
+tags: ["Sleeps 2-3", "15 ft", "Unknown Type", "No Bathroom or Toilet", "Folding roof", "Price Unknown", "Made Overseas"]
 totalLength: "5.765"
 bodyLength: "4.44"
 totalHeight: "1.72"